Saitama (One-Punch Man): Popularity

 Saitama ranked first in a popularity poll from the manga.
+He was nominated for Best Protagonist at the 4th Crunchyroll Anime Awards in 2020.
 In Animax Carnival Malaysia 2016, an attraction of the series where the guest was challenged to punch harder than the character.
 Several types of merchandising were also created.
 In 2019, a Singaporean man named known as Seah replicated Saitama's workout he mentions early in the series to become fit, showing positive results in the process.

 Critical reception

 Critical response to Saitama has been mostly positive.
 Anime News Network enjoyed his early chapters and his relationship with Genos for how hilarious the duo are.
 For the series, Den of Geek commented the series' biggest appeal were not the fight scenes but instead Saitama's comical scenes whenever he is disappointed with a villain which act as a satire from fighting series.
 However, the first season's ending was praised for mixing both elements of the narrative into two episodes where Saitama makes a dull expression before becoming serious in a fight for the first time.
 IGN agreed stating the series does a fine job at how Saitama properly ends most of his fights in a different fashion.

 Comic Book Resources praised chapter 165 as it portrayed Saitama at his biggest which several readers have always been looking forward to though there is no sense of happiness to his feats.
 SportsKeeda listed Saitama as the series' strongest character twice but wondered if the recently introduced character, God, might be able to defeat the title character.
-ScreenRant also listed Saitama as the strongest character in anime history.
+Screen Rant also listed Saitama as the strongest character in anime history.
 SportsKeeda noted several fandoms tend to be split on who is the strongest character in two series: Saitama or Goku from Dragon Ball.
 Anime News Network compared Saitama with All Might, a famous character from the manga series, My Hero Academia among Western superheroes, stating that despite their similar concepts, the narrative is far different.
-Nevertheless, the writer said that all of them give the idea of selfimprovement to the fans.
+Nevertheless, the writer said that all of them give the idea of self improvement to the fans.
 Furukawa's performance as Saitama was also praised.

 Panic at the Discourse writer Joe Yang stated that when Saitama defeats the monster Deep Sea King, he sacrifices his own reputation by not taking credit as he "upholds the ideology of the hero's association" giving depths of to reflex in how heroes are recognized in fiction.
-Yang expressed contrast between Saitama and the Marvel heroes and instead compared him with anime heroes like Naruto Uzumaki, Goku, Ichigo Kurosaki, among others as they do not act like heroes neither.
+Yang expressed contrast between Saitama and the Marvel heroes and instead compared him with anime heroes like Naruto Uzumaki, Goku, Ichigo Kurosaki, among others as they do not act like heroes either.
 Yang placed emphasis on Saitama's origins as a failed "salaryman masculinity" common in the Showa era as well as how he is not approved by Hero Association as an important hero by society.
 In concluding, Yang believes that One wrote Saitama as an example of salarymen.